WA105/Analysis/CommonValues/README.md

 2. additional cut on track-length: take only tracks with more than 50 cm

-3. depending on the analysis remmber to remove track hits belonging to corner LEMs (operated at a lower gain).
+3. depending on the analysis remmber to remove track hits belonging to corner LEMs (operated at a lower gain). keep only 48 < (start point Z) < 248

+4. You may want to also remove the channels corresponding to where the extraction grid wires where un-tensed.

-4. for computation of electron lifetime keep only tracks which travers anode and cathode
+5. for computation of electron lifetime keep only tracks which travers anode and cathode

 **ADC to charge converstion:** use 55 (ADC x ticks)/fC for view 0 and 67 (ADC x ticks) /fC for view 1.
 This is based on charge injection in the range of 14-150 fC during cold operation of the detector.
 See presentation from July 6th-2018 on indico.